doc-sheet/django-cassandra-engine/README.md

 4. Run `./manage.py sync_cassandra`
 5. Done!

+## ScyllaDB Support ##

+Django Cassandra Engine has **full support for ScyllaDB**.
+The package uses `scylla-driver`, which is ScyllaDB's optimized fork of the DataStax Python driver.

+ScyllaDB is a high-performance NoSQL database that is API-compatible with Apache Cassandra.
+To use Django Cassandra Engine with ScyllaDB, simply configure your database settings to point to your ScyllaDB instance:

+        DATABASES = {
+            'default': {
+                'ENGINE': 'django_cassandra_engine',
+                'NAME': 'db',
+                'TEST_NAME': 'test_db',
+                'HOST': 'scylla-host.example.com',
+                'OPTIONS': {
+                    'replication': {
+                        'strategy_class': 'SimpleStrategy',
+                        'replication_factor': 1
+                    }
+                }
+            }
+        }

+All features of Django Cassandra Engine work seamlessly with ScyllaDB, including migrations, model operations, and test database management.

 ## Connect to Cassandra with a Cloud Config bundle ##
 To connect to a hosted Cassandra cluster that provides a secure connection bundle (ex.
 DataStax Astra) change the `DATABASES` setting of your settings.py: